Richajaishwal0/meroNotes/Database/Mysql_leetcode_50_challenges.md

    SELECT COALESCE(first_name, middle_name, last_name, 'No Name') AS FullName FROM employees;
 ```
 This query will return the first available name from the three columns, or 'No Name' if all are null, ensuring meaningful results in your application.

+6. ifnull(,0): This function will give 0 where the output is null.
  ## Self joining can  be used to compare between two rows of the same table
  ex: